 There are so many scary urban legends from Japan.
 The country has a rich history of ghost stories.
-Yurei, or ghosts, are the subject of many classic folk tales.
+Yūrei, similar to ghosts in Western culture, are the subject of many classic folk tales.
 But Japan doesn’t just have creepy folklore.
 There are plenty of modern Japanese urban legends that are so scary, you can’t even speak them aloud without becoming cursed.

 This list includes many terrifying tales from Japan.
 There is, somehow, more than one story of a ghost haunting a toilet.
 There are also stories about secluded villages, murderous families, women with sharp objects - you name a terrifying thing, this list has it.
 Including dolls.
 What, you didn’t think you were going to be spared a scary doll story, did you?
 Enjoy these creepy urban legends, and try not to get too scared.

 If you ever find yourself alone on a quiet, foggy street after dark in Japan, you should probably beeline for the nearest populated place because you might just encounter Kuchisake-onna.

 At first, you probably won’t be too upset about running into the woman who seemed to just appear out of thin air right in front of you.
 She’s gorgeous and demure, wearing a white surgical mask over her mouth.
 She asks you, “Am I beautiful?”
 You say "Yes," because she really is.
 She takes off her surgical mask for you.
 Her mouth has been slit from ear to ear.
 She asks, “How about now?”
 You: